Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems

-We propose a simple strategy to determine the boolean mask in \Cref{eq:attack:pooling}.
-For any fixed scaling algorithm (with input shape $m\times n$ and output shape $p\times q$), we can write the scaling function as a matrix multiplication like \Cref{eq:scaling:matrix}.
-By setting all entries in the output image $D\in\RR^{p\times q}$ to 1 and solving for $S$, we have
+\paragraph{Identifying Vulnerable Pixels.} We then explain how to determine the boolean mask in \Cref{eq:attack:pooling}.
+For any fixed scaling algorithm, we can write the scaling function as a matrix multiplication like \Cref{eq:scaling:matrix}.
+By setting all entries in $\bm{x}\in\SpaceLR$ to one and solving for $X\in\SpaceHR$, we have

 where $L^+$ and $R^+$ are the pseudo-inverse \cite{pseudo-inverse} of $L$ and $R$.
 Conceptually, this recovers the element-wise weight of each pixel in the source image during scaling.
-As such, every non-zero entry in $S^*$ indicates a vulnerable pixel in the source image $S$; we finally determine the mask in \Cref{eq:attack:pooling} as
+That is, every non-zero entry in $X^*$ indicates a vulnerable pixel in the source image; we thus determine the boolean mask as

 where the indicator function $\mathbbm{1}$ and operator $\neq$ are all computed in element-wise.